46. Dear Timmy Skelly

 What she thinks about

-She does not think about him
+She does not think

-He has are not reciprocated
+He has are not re-

-He is plebian and does not
+He is plebian and does

-Know how to dress himself
+Not know how to dress

 Nothing ever fits